 Kaylee & Aaron are getting married this weekend at Magnolia Hotel in downtown Dallas, TX... and we can hardly wait for their big day!
 Kaylee is Kris' youngest sister, so this wedding is extra special for us.
 This also marks our first trip to Texas with our baby boy Becks and his first plane ride.
 He's the ring bearer, Kris is the MOH, and Tyler is the officiant.
 Oh and we're the wedding planners.
 Pfew!
 We wouldn't do it for anyone else.
 It'll be an incredible weekend surrounded by the ones we love while we do what we love - plan amazing weddings!

 Kaylee was born and raised in Texas, where the couple currently lives.
 Aaron was born and raised in Arizona, where they met.
-To pay homage to both, they are flying the incredible Stephanie Fay Photography in for the wedding, and also had Stephanie shoot their engagement photos in Paradise Valley, AZ last fall (Flower Crown by Phoenix Flower Crowns).
+To pay homage to both, they are flying the incredible Stephanie Fay Photography in for the wedding, and also had Stephanie shoot their engagement photos in Phoenix, AZ last fall (Flower Crown by Phoenix Flower Crowns).
 The photos capture the playful love between these two, a part of their history, and their incredible hair.
 Seriously - both of them, amirite? ;) Kaylee & Aaron recount their engagement story below:

 "For Kaylee's 25th birthday present, Aaron booked a trip for them to go to New York...
 Kaylee, who had never been to New York before, was beyond excited to explore the city and do as much as possible within the little time they would be there.
 Little did she know, Aaron had been planning on proposing to her on this trip all along...